6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Canon Rebel T7i: (best budget camera for dental photography)

-Two years ago, I did dental photography for a very famous dentist with Canon Rebel T7i.
+I did dental photography for a famous dentist with Canon Rebel T7i two years ago.

 My shots were later posted in a magazine because of Canon Rebel T7i.